 One doctor even went as far as treating the yeast problem to help heal the multiple sclerosis symptoms of his patients.
 And many times it worked.
 Here's a list of the symptoms of candida overgrowth:

-So what can you do to get rid of yeast?
+So, what can you do to get rid of yeast?
 Probably the biggest and quickest way to at least stop the growth is to stop giving it the things that help it grow.
-Simple sugars – white bread, cookies, cakes, etc. If you can cut back on things like candy, breads, and sweets like the cookies, cakes, and even fruits, this will help.
-High-carbohydrate foods, sugary foods – these fuel candida.
+Meaning, stop eating simple sugars – white bread, cookies, cakes, etc. If you can cut back on foods like candy, breads, and sweets like the cookies, cakes, and even fruits, this will definitely help.
+High-carbohydrate foods, sugary foods – these are the ones that fuel candida growth.

 If you cut them out completely – go cold turkey, so to speak – this may work for a time, but once you begin eating them again, the problem will come back.
 It's best to eat in a way that gives your body a proper balance of carbs – not too high, not too low.
 The more complex the carbs the better.